 Russian railcar classes

-- Platzkart (P, third class, плацкарт): It’s by far the cheapest way to travel and probably the most fun, if you don’t mind to socialize a bit with locals.
+- Platzkart (P, third class, плацкарт): It’s by far the cheapest way to travel and probably the most fun, if you don’t mind socializing a bit with locals.
 The railcar doesn’t have any compartments and beds are both perpendicular and parallel to the corridor.

 - Kupe (K, second class, купе): The railcar is divided into compartments of four beds each.
 It’s your best bet if you want to have a good rest at night without having to pay too much.

 - Spalny Vagon (SV, first class, cпальный вагон): The railcar is divided into compartments with two beds each.
 It’s the most comfortable way to travel.
-However the tickets are way more expensive than the second class’s tickets and you’ll lose one the Transsiberian’s main attractions, that learn some Russian language and culture by interacting with locals.
+However, the tickets are way more expensive than the second class tickets and you’ll miss out on one of the Trans-Siberian’s main attractions, learning about Russian language and culture by interacting with locals.

 Russian train classes

 - Top-class trains (firmenny, фирменный): the fastest and most comfortable trains (they only offer first and second class).
-Their prices exceed airline tickets and are usually used by tourists because for most of Russian people the price is unacceptable.
-Identify these trains is fairly easy as they have their own name.
+Their prices are higher than those of airline tickets and are usually used by tourists because for most Russian people, the price is unacceptable.
+Identifying these trains is fairly easy as they have their own names.
 The most famous is the No. 1/2 “Rossiya,” which runs from Moscow to Vladivostok.

-- Fast trains (skory, скорый): These trains only stop at major cities and are the most used for long distances trips.
+- Fast trains (skory, скорый): These trains only stop in major cities and are the most often used for long-distance trips.
 They are identified by the numbers from 1 to 170.
-This class also includes the international trains Moscow-Beijing and Moscow-Ulan Bator.
+This class also includes the Moscow-Beijing and Moscow-Ulan Bator international trains.

 - Passengers trains (passazhirsky, пассажирский): These are the slowest and cheapest trains.
-They aren’t too convenient for long distances routes (from Moscow to Irkutz instead of three days it will take five days) unless you really need to save money.
+They aren’t too convenient for long distances routes (from Moscow to Irkutz it will take five days instead of three days) unless you really need to save money.
 They can be recognized by their number, which is always over 170.

-You can find all the information you need about Chinese trains in a previous article called Travel by train in China
+You can find all the information you need on Chinese trains in a previous article called Travel by train in China.

-In Mongolia the main railway line crosses the country from North to South.
-It goes through the capital Ulan Bator and connects the Russian and Chinese borders.
-Although there is also a line that goes to the East (only part of the line carries passengers), in my experience the trains that reach Ulan Bator are either Russian (on the North side) or Chinese (in the South side).
-So I don’t have much to add.
+In Mongolia, the main railway line crosses the country from north to south.
+It goes through the capital, Ulan Bator, and connects the Russian and Chinese borders.
+Although there is also a line that goes to the east (only part of the line carries passengers), in my experience, the trains that reach Ulan Bator are either Russian (on the north side) or Chinese (on the south side).
+So, I don’t have much to add.